NixOS/rfcs/rfcs/0140-simple-package-paths.md

     - (+) This feature is not used often.
       - (-) [A poll](https://discourse.nixos.org/t/poll-how-often-do-you-navigate-through-directories-on-github-to-get-to-a-nixpkgs-package-file/21641) showed that about 41% of people rely on this feature every week.
   - (-) Bad because it makes `git` and file listings slower.
-- Use three-letter or hour-letter prefixes.
+- Use three-letter or four-letter prefixes.
   - (-) Also leads to directories containing more than 1 000 entries, see above.
 - Use multi-level structure, e.g. a two-level two-letter prefix structure where `hello` is in `pkgs/unit/he/ll/hello`
-  - (+) This would virtually a unlimited number of packages without performance problems
+  - (+) This would allow virtually a unlimited number of packages without performance problems
   - (-) It's hard to understand, type and implement, needs a special case for packages with few characters
     - E.g. `x` could go in `pkgs/unit/x-/--/x`
   - (-) There's not enough packages even in Nixpkgs that a two-level structure would make sense.
 Most of the structure would only be filled by a couple entries.